-Participation in synchronous class meetings, discussion boards, group projects, and other required online group activities is necessary in order to pass any internet-based course.
+Participation in synchronous class meetings, discussion boards, group projects, and other required online group activities is necessary to pass any internet-based course.

 Central Seminary has attendance requirements for all classes, including those offered through the internet.
 In a face-to-face class, a student who misses more than 20% of a course's contact hours fails the class.
 The same principle is true for internet-based courses.
-Our online classroom environment, MOODLE (http://moodle.cbts.edu), automatically monitors when you participate, how much you participate, and whether or not you have participated at all in an activity.
+Our online classroom environment, automatically monitors when you participate, how much you participate, and whether you have participated at all in an activity.
 Deciding not to participate in such exercises is not an option.